uhm-gitclubs/uhm-gitclubs.github.io/index.md

 ## OVERVIEW

-There is not an easy way to see what clubs exist at UH Manoa, so UHM GitClubs is an application for UH Manoa students that provides a centralized directory for Registered Independent Organizations at UH Manoa.
+UHM GitClubs is an application for UH Manoa students that provides a centralized directory for Registered Independent Organizations at UH Manoa.
 Anyone can visit the website to just browse the directory of clubs.
 The directory includes a description of the club, a link to their website, and contact information.
 Users are able to login and join a club from the directory.

 Features:
 - Join a club, and have a list of clubs that you are in